Severe Asthma ToolkitSevere Asthma Toolkit

 A smaller number of the severe asthma patients are unable to control their asthma, despite good adherence and correct inhaler technique while taking high levels of inhaled medications and sometimes oral corticosteroids.

 People with severe asthma have asthma symptoms most of the time.
-The disease causes frequent flare ups / attacks requiring oral steroids and may cause severe airway limitation causing constant shortness of breath.
+The disease causes frequent attacks requiring oral corticosteroids and may cause severe airflow limitation causing constant shortness of breath.
 People with severe treatment refractory asthma have frequent hospitalisations sometimes requiring intensive care management (Chung et al. 2014).

 Asthma Symptom Control